Tryggve Gran: Flights to Scandinavia

 In 1918 Handley Page (HP) and :no:Wilhelm Meisterlin (HP's general agent in Norway) had already planned to form an Anglo-Norwegian airline company, flying from Kristiania to Gothenburg and Copenhagen.
 HP was also going to run scheduled flights from Copenhagen to London.
 In order to test this route, Gran and Captain J. Stewart flew a Handley Page O/400 (G-EAKE) on 16 August 1919 from London via Soesterberg to the Danish Army airport Kløvermarken near Copenhagen; then on to Århus, and Kjeller Airport near Kristiania.
 The first flight from Kristiania to Stockholm was planned, and on 6 September the O/400 with Stewart, Gran and his English wife as a passenger took off from Kjeller.
 But the Handley-Page crashed shortly after takeoff with a seized engine; no-one was injured and the aircraft was badly damaged although repairable.
 Gran returned to the UK and his commission was cancelled again on 2 December 1919.

 A friend of Gran's, Captain Larry Carter, had bought an ex-RAF Armstrong Whitworth F.K.8 with the idea of flying it non-stop to Sweden.
 The F.K.8 was registered as a civil aircraft to Gran on 9 June 1920: they set off from Dover on 17 June, and arrived at Århus after several delays on 23 June.
 News came from Norway that the O/400 had been repaired in Kjeller after the winter, and they changed the plan to be the first to fly from Kristiania to Stockholm.
 Crossing the Skaggerak they arrived in Kjeller in the early hours of 25 June.
-The final leg of the journey continued in the permanent twilight of the night of the 24/25 June 1920, when Carter and Gran flew from Kjeller to Stockholm in slightly over 2.5 hours: they thus became the first to fly (somewhat indirectly) from London to Stockholm.
+The final leg of the journey continued in the permanent twilight of the night of 24-25 June 1920, when Carter and Gran flew from Kjeller to Stockholm in slightly over 2½ hours: they thus became the first to fly (somewhat indirectly) from London to Stockholm.
 The Handley Page O/400 arrived from Norway the next evening.
-A return race was planned, and on June 30 Gran and Carter took off.
+A return race was planned, and on 30 June Gran and Carter took off.
 However, the engine caught fire over Örebro, and after a forced landing they extinguished the fire.
 On taking off again, however, the F.K.8 nosed over and was wrecked although the pair of flyers received only relatively minor injuries.